agimenezromero/NHT-Gray-Model/README.md

 - Matplotlib

 # Usage
-To initialise the corresponding Class one wants to use the following parameters must be passed in:
+To initialise each of the available classes the following parameters must be passed in:

 - `Lx` (float) - Domain lenght (x-direction).
 - `Ly` (float) - Domain width (y-direction).